 The Demonstration allows HUD to work collaboratively with public housing agencies, property owners, and agents to test NSPIRE's effectiveness and refine its standards, scoring, and protocols.
 The goal is to increase objectivity in physical inspections and focus on resident health and safety.
 Feedback and testing conducted throughout the Demonstration will inform updates and changes to regulations and sub-regulations during the rulemaking process.

-The NSPIRE changes will likely have an impact on small real estate businesses that manage properties receiving HUD assistance or insurance.
-These businesses will need to ensure that their properties meet the new inspection standards set by NSPIRE.
+The NSPIRE changes will have an impact on all real estate organizations that manage properties receiving HUD assistance or insurance.
+These organizations will need to ensure that their properties meet the new inspection standards set by NSPIRE.
 The focus on objective, consistent, and accurate inspections may lead to more frequent and rigorous assessments of property conditions, which could result in a higher number of deficiencies identified and a greater need for timely repairs and maintenance.

-However, the NSPIRE program also presents an opportunity for small real estate businesses to improve the quality of their properties and provide better living conditions for their tenants.
-By prioritizing the health and safety of residents and adopting sound maintenance practices, these businesses can distinguish themselves as responsible property owners and attract more tenants.
+However, the NSPIRE program also presents an opportunity for organizations to improve the quality of their properties and provide better living conditions for their tenants.
+By prioritizing the health and safety of residents and adopting sound maintenance practices, these organizations can distinguish themselves as responsible property owners and attract more tenants.

-With the new NSPIRE standards taking effect in October of 2023, we have some time to begin to adjust our processes for inspections in time to be compliant by the deadline.
-Since the formal requirements have not been fully released to the public, we can only prepare with the information at hand.
+With the new NSPIRE standards taking effect in 2023, the time has arrived to begin adjusting your processes for inspections to be compliant by the deadline.
+The formal requirements have been fully released to the public, so you can begin preparing today.
+A first step to preparing is familiarizing yourself with the new standards on the official HUD website or by consulting our easy-to-read NSPIRE Flip Field Guide.
+If you would like to take a proactive step in preparing, contact us today to schedule a pre-REAC or 100% NSPIRE inspection for your properties.
 Continue to follow The Inspection Group’s communications to ensure you’re up to date, and if you have questions don’t hesitate to contact our offices.